Heisman Trophy 2022: Players to Watch, Early Favorites, Odds to Win

-Heisman 2022: Players to watch, early favorites, odds to win originally appeared on NBC Sports Washington
+Heisman 2022: Players to watch, early favorites, odds to win originally appeared on NBC Sports Chicago

 Do you want to win the Heisman Trophy?
 Well, the recipe is pretty simple – either play quarterback for a Power Five school or go to Alabama.